adrianmichel/differential-evolution/README.md

 ### Features of this implementation

 * Generic - doesn't make assumptions about the OS, environment it's running in or the problem to optimize
-* Written in 100% portable C++, with boost and stl as only dependencies
+* Written in 100% portable C++14, with stl as only dependence
-* Header only project
+* Single-header project
 * Modular
 * Robust and memory efficient due to extensive use of shared pointers
 * Performant thanks to platform independent multi-processing